Jack O'Lantern (Marvel Comics): Crime-Master's Jack O'Lantern

 Jack O'Lantern later goes on a killing spree which escalated on Father's Day.
 Venom tracked him to a sewer thanks to the hidden trail Jack O'Lantern had left behind for him.
 There, he discovered that Jack had dug up the corpse of Flash's father and blew up the room.
 In the fight that ensued, it looked like Jack O'Lantern was going to win until Venom took his father's gun from the holster and shot him.
 Venom chose not to kill Jack O'Lantern.

 Jack O'Lantern was incarcerated at the Raft.
 He managed to continue his operations using an employee of a storage facility as a replacement who Jack O'Lantern's robots brainwashed.

+Jack O'Lantern was among the villains contracted by the Assassins Guild to target Elektra's allies.

 During the "AXIS" storyline, Jack O'Lantern appears as a member of Magneto's unnamed supervillain group during the fight against the Red Skull's Red Onslaught form.
 His moral compass was inverted with all of those in Genosha when a spell meant to affect only the Red Skull affected everyone on the island.
 He later rejoined the (now-inverted) villains to prevent the inverted X-Men from detonating a gene bomb which would've killed everyone on Earth who was not a mutant.
 When a reinversion spell was cast, Jack O'Lantern was evil once again.

 During the "Avengers: Standoff!" storyline, Jack O'Lantern was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-During the "Secret Empire" storyline, Jack O'Lantern appears as a member of the Army of Evil where they attack Manhattan in retaliation for what happened at Pleasant Hill.
+During the "Secret Empire" storyline, Jack O'Lantern appears as a member of the Army of Evil, who attack Manhattan in retaliation for what happened at Pleasant Hill.

 Jack O'Lantern is eventually hunted down for his many crimes by Eddie Brock, and is beaten within an inch of his life.
 Brock lets him live, although it is implied Brock breaks Jack's spine and leaves him in a critical condition before being teleported away to a parallel universe.

+Jack O'Lantern was among the villains contracted by Bella Donna of the Assassins Guild to target Deadpool.
+Jack O'Lantern and his fellow villains were defeated by Deadpool.

 Jack O'Lantern was hospitalized following this, and underwent plastic surgery to restore his face and intensive therapy.
 Jack O'Lantern was released to civilian life, but grew bored almost immediately and returned to supervillainy.
-Following Deadpool to Wakanda, Jack O'Lantern battles both Deadpool and Black Panther until Deadpool shot him in the head, killing him.
+Following Deadpool to Wakanda, Jack O'Lantern battles both Deadpool and Black Panther until Deadpool kills him.